 Thankfully, there’s an easy fix.
 The next time you have to drill a bunch of holes into a ceiling, grab a left over shoebox and poke your drill bit through it so that the box’s opening faces the same way as the point of the bit.
 Then, attach the drill bit to your drill and get to work.
 The box will catch a majority of the dust that falls from your newly-created hole, saving both your eyes and time on clean up.

 Need a Hole in Hard Soil?
 Use a Drill.

 Have you ever waited too long to install your reflective driveway markers and discovered the ground was frozen?
 Or tried to install a yard sale sign in dry soil that’s as hard as concrete?

 Well, why not treat it as if it really were concrete and drill holes into it with a masonry bit?
-This 3/8-in. x 12-in. bit costs less than $15 at home centers.
+This 3/8-in. x 12-in. bit is available online.